bablokb/nerd-alarmclock/README.md

  - play sounds or internet radio using bluetooth
  - uses a chat-bot for configuration

-Currently, this project is in the planning phase and no code is available.
+Currently, this project is in the planning phase and only code fragments are available.
 So stay tuned!